 A two-time World’s Toughest Mudder winner, Rea has excelled in 24-hour obstacle races and her success spreads across OCR to ultra-trail skyrace podiums (she came second in the Broken Arrow Skyrace).
-The Dryrobe ambassador trains every day, but took a break from her training in Boulder, California, where she lives, to answer chat mountain running, 90-mile weeks, and her propensity for suffering.
+The Dryrobe ambassador trains every day, but took a break from her training in Boulder, Colorado, where she lives, to answer chat mountain running, 90-mile weeks, and her propensity for suffering.

 Rea gave me such wonderfully detailed answers I decided to make this a two-part interview.
 Check back on Friday for part two!

 You were part of the Slovenian national gymnastics team during your childhood.
 I imagine you had a pretty intense training regime?